 Should rack mount the Network HSM in the rack identified by IDRBT.

-The proposed Network HSM, PED and Backup HSM must be fully compatible with the existing HSM infrastructure.
+The proposed Network HSM, must be fully compatible with the existing HSM infrastructure.

 Should install, configure and maintain the Bill of Material/equipment supplied for IDRBT.

 Should securely migrate the existing keys to the newly supplied Devices at Hyderabad and Mumbai.